HomeGuidesAPI ReferenceChangelog

 • Aruba docs primarily recommend API-based monitoring for Orchestrator and Linux/hypervisor tools for VM resources; enabling extra OS packages is outside the standard product configuration and may be overwritten by upgrades or conflict with hardening baselines.
 Validate with your Ops/Security policy before enabling.

 • If you enable SNMP, use SNMPv3 wherever possible.
-Appliance-side SNMP features (for ECOS gateways) are documented separately and are the same as enabling snmpd on the Orchestrator VM.
+Appliance-side SNMP features (for ECOS gateways) are documented separately and are not the same as enabling snmpd on the Orchestrator VM.

 Orchestrator Health & Reachability (API)